DriesDelanghe/loom/documentation/backend/master-data-configuration-service/core-concepts.md

 When a Transform Reference exists:
 - The parent transformation delegates transformation of the specified source field to the child transformation specification
-- The child transformation's source schema must match the source field's ElementSchemaId
+- **For Object/Object-Array fields**: The child transformation's source schema must match the source field's ElementSchemaId, and target schema must match the target field's ElementSchemaId
-- The child transformation's target schema must match the target field's ElementSchemaId
+- **For Scalar Arrays**: Scalar arrays use a virtual schema concept internally.
+The child transformation's source/target schemas must match the scalar element schemas (determined by ScalarType)
 - For Object → Object mappings, the child transformation must have OneToOne cardinality
-- For Array → Array mappings, any cardinality is allowed (applied element-wise)
+- For Array → Array mappings, the child transformation must have OneToOne cardinality (applies per-element: one source element → one target element)
+- Transform References are **always element-scoped** for arrays, meaning the child transformation is applied to each element

+### Scalar Array Transformations

+Scalar arrays (e.g., `string[]`, `int[]`) can be transformed in two ways:

+1. **Direct Mapping (Simple Mode)**:
+   - `scalar[] → scalar[]` (same scalar type): Direct element-wise copy
+   - `object[] → scalar[]`: Field extraction (extract a scalar field from each object)

+2. **Structure-Changing (Advanced Mode)**:
+   - `scalar[] → object[]`: Requires TransformReference with a child transformation that maps the scalar value to an object
+   - Uses a virtual scalar element schema internally for validation

 ### Explicit Requirement